antonk52/wp-preset/wp-content/plugins/updraftplus/readme.txt

 == Description ==

 <a href="https://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, Openstack Swift, UpdraftPlus Vault and email) and restore with a single click.
 Backups of files and database can have separate schedules.
-The paid version also backs up to Microsoft OneDrive, Copy.Com, Google Cloud Storage, SFTP, SCP, and WebDAV.
+The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Copy.Com, Google Cloud Storage, SFTP, SCP, and WebDAV.

 <strong>Top-quality:</strong> UpdraftPlus is the <a href="http://rankwp.com/plugins/updraftplus">highest-ranking backup plugin on wordpress.org</a> (ranks in the top 40 out of over 30,000 WordPress plugins for quality on rankwp.com).

-<strong>Over half a million currently active installs:</strong> widely tested and reliable (over 3.2 million downloads).
+<strong>Over 600,000 currently active installs:</strong> widely tested and reliable (over 3.4 million downloads).
 The #1 most installed scheduled backup plugin, according to wordpress.org.
-Millions of backups completed!
+Many millions of backups completed!

 * Supports WordPress backups to UpdraftPlus Vault, Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP, OpenStack (Swift) and email.
-Also (via a paid add-on) backup to Microsoft OneDrive, Google Cloud Storage, Copy.Com, FTP over SSL, SFTP, SCP, and WebDAV (and compatible services, e.g. Yandex, Cubby, OwnCloud).
+Also (via a paid add-on) backup to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, Copy.Com, FTP over SSL, SFTP, SCP, and WebDAV (and compatible services, e.g. Yandex, Cubby, OwnCloud).
 Examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) duplicate them at new locations